berrak/mcu_c_code_styleguide/README.md

 SysCalls.c          // Wrong
 ```

-Same as above, applies for naming file system directories, which are part of the tool chain or source tree, just to avoid building issue.
-Other directories can be named freely, with `-`, camelcase or all caps, as long as white space is avoided!
+Avoid building issues with naming file system directories in the same manner, which are part of the toolchain or source tree.
+Other directories can be named freely, with hyphens, camel-case, or all caps.

 ### Header include files

-Always include guard-defines to prevent multiple inclusions.
-Use `#ifndef` and name it based on the file name (`basictimers.h`).
-Use upper case letters only with `_` replace the dot, and begin and end the define with one `_`.
-No spaces, and all in caps.
+Always include guard defines to prevent multiple inclusions.
+For example, use `#ifndef` and name it based on the file name (`basictimers.h`).
+Use upper case letters with '`_`' replacing the dot.
+Begin and end the `#define` with one `_`.

 ```c
 #ifndef _BASICTIMERS_H_